mcmanuliam/university-notes/Software Engineering/Year 2/Practical Algorithms/Exercises/Assessed Exercise 2/Assessed Exercise 2. Report.md

 **(7 points)**

 ```
-Since there is no mention of it, I'm assuming these aren't meant to be balanced.
+Since there is no mention of it, I'm assuming these aren't meant to be balanced...
+Which makes this really funny.

 ## Binary Search Tree One